Disneyland is a childhood destination like no other and Tokyo’s version of the magic of Disney is pretty unique.

 If your travel schedule allows, try to avoid weekends and public holidays as crowds can swell to 100,000 people.
 Mondays and Fridays are next busiest so try to visit on Tuesday, Wednesday or Thursday.
 Check out a forecast crowd density map here.

-Note that pre-purchasing a ticket still means you have to line up to enter!
+You can enter the parks directly with these vouchers but note that pre-purchasing a ticket still means you have to line up to enter!

 2. Stay at a Disney hotel or one of the partner hotels

 Visiting Tokyo Disney Resort can be tiring so you really want to minimise travel time between the park and your accommodation, particularly if you need afternoon naps or want to rest before heading out for night-time adventures.

 If you stay at a Disney hotel or one of the six Tokyo Disney Resort Official Hotels you don’t even need to schlep there with your luggage.
 When you alight from JR station Maihama just go to the Tokyo Disney Resort Welcome Center on the station level and check in there.
 Your belongings will be transported to your hotel with no extra fee.

 If you stay at one of the Official Hotels you can access the parks via Bayside Station on the the Disney Monorail.
 The further ones have a free shuttle bus service connecting to Bayside Station.

 I recommend buying a multi-day trip pass if you’re going to be moving back and forth between the hotel and parks several times a day or use your Suica card to tap and go.

 3. Why the Hilton Tokyo Bay should be your first choice